raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 either end may unilaterally send Session Signaling messages at any time, and therefore either client or server may be the initiator of a message.

-From this point on it is considered that a "Session Signalling" session is in progress.
+From this point on it is considered that a "Session Signalling session"" is in progress.
 Clients and servers should behave as described in this specification with regard to idle timeouts and connection close, not as prescribed in {{!RFC7766}}.